 Key Date Coin Mintage

 The mintage of the 1796 Draped Bust Quarter was extremely limited at a mere 6,146 pieces.
 This mintage is divided unevenly over two different die varieties, using a common reverse paired with two different obverse dies.
 The easiest way to identify the varieties is by noting the position of the “6” in the date in relation to the other numbers.

 As mentioned, there were no quarter dollars produced for the following eight years.
 The primary reason was that private depositors did not request this denomination.
-For them, it was cheaper, and more convenient to have their silver minted in silver dollars or half dollars.
+For them, it was cheaper and more convenient to have their silver minted in silver dollars or half dollars.
 The second reason was that the denomination was too large for use in general commerce.
 At the time, the average daily wages were not much more than 25 cents, making a quarter dollar a substantial amount.
 As a result, this denomination was more or less forgotten, as preference was given to half dimes and dimes for general commerce and half dollars and silver dollars for private depositors of silver.

 Another factor that needs to be taken into account to explain the limited production for the denomination is the fact that the majority of silver coins in circulation at the time were of foreign origin.
 Although many of these coins were underweight and had seen much prior circulation, they continued to be used until finally outlawed in 1857.
-The use of foreign coinage was a major problem in the United States of the first part of the 19th century.
-This would eventually play a role in the banking crisis of the 1830s, which as a major effect on the American economy of the times.
+The use of foreign coinage was a major problem in the United States during the first part of the 19th century.
+This would eventually play a role in the banking crisis of the 1830’s, which had a major effect on the American economy.

 Finest Known and Values